U.S. makes contingency plans in case Iran nuclear talks fail

 “I said to them you use your commercial airlines to move terrorists and weapons around the Middle East, including to Syria, and we will not issue licenses at the expense of our national security,” Hook said.

-European planemaker Airbus and its U.S. rival Boeing have agreed to sell a total of 180 jets to renew the ageing fleet of state carrier IranAir, but depend on U.S. support for the deal because of the number of U.S. parts in all their jets.
+European planemaker Airbus and its U.S. rival Boeing have agreed to sell a total of 180 jets to renew the aging fleet of state carrier IranAir, but depend on U.S. support for the deal because of the number of U.S. parts in all their jets.

 Reporting By Arshad Mohammed and Lesley Wroughton; Editing by Susan Thomas and James Dalgleish